arthurboss/chordium/scripts/git-tree/README.md

-# Git Tree Scripts
+# Git Tree Script

-A collection of scripts for generating markdown file trees showing git changes between branches.
+A script for generating markdown file trees showing git changes between branches.

 ## What It Does